House approves final tax reform bill, as Trump eyes major legislative win

 The bill passed on a 227-203 vote.

-The $1.5 trillion bill, presuming it clears the Senate as expected, would hand President Trump his first major legislative victory just days before year’s end and the congressional recess.
+The $1.5 trillion package, presuming it clears the Senate as expected, will hand President Trump his first major legislative victory just days before year’s end and the congressional recess.

 “Today, we are giving the people of this country their money back,” House Speaker Paul Ryan, R-Wis., declared Tuesday on the House floor.

-At an earlier press conference, Ryan said “families at every income level get a tax cut,” vowing a family of four making the median income would see a tax cut worth over $2,000.
+At an earlier news conference, Ryan said that “families at every income level get a tax cut,” vowing that a family of four making the median income would see a tax cut worth over $2,000.

 WHAT THE TAX BILL MEANS FOR YOU

-“This is real relief, and people are going to see this in their paychecks before too long,” Ryan said. “… This is the greatest example of a promise being made and a promise being kept.”
+“This is real relief, and people are going to see this in their paychecks before too long,” Ryan said.
+He added that "this is the greatest example of a promise being made and a promise being kept.”

 'Today, we are giving the people of this country their money back.'

-Democrats sustained their vocal opposition to the bill – which they’ve dubbed a “scam” benefiting the wealthy – into the final moments before the vote.
-Protesters were also escorted out after shouting “you’re lying” during Ryan’s floor speech.
+Democrats sustained their vocal opposition to the bill – they’ve dubbed it a “scam” benefiting the wealthy – into the final moments before the vote.
+And protesters were escorted out after shouting out during Ryan's floor speech, “You’re lying!”

-Ryan, Trump and other supporters counter the criticism by claiming this bill will unleash economic growth.
+Ryan, Trump and other supporters have countered the criticism by claiming the bill would unleash economic growth.
 The speaker led a round of applause on the House floor minutes before the vote, while thanking “architect” Rep. Kevin Brady, R-Texas, chairman of the Ways and Means Committee.

 The floor action comes after GOP leaders worked to win support from the last remaining holdouts on the Senate side.
 Sens.
 Marco Rubio of Florida and Bob Corker of Tennessee backed the bill last week, while Susan Collins of Maine and Mike Lee of Utah endorsed it late Monday.